-There are some commercially available ferret specific dry food diets that have recently become available in Australia.
+There are some commercially available ferret specific dry food diets (le Vetafarm® Ferret Origins) that are available in Australia.
 We recommend these as your ferret's primary diet.
 If these diets are unobtainable then you can also feed a premium brand kitten food.
 Examples of these premium foods include Hill's Science Diet Kitten® or Royal Canin Kitten® dry food.
 Please do not feed lower quality or "supermarket" kitten food as these products often do not provide adequate nutrition for ferrets.
-If the aforementioned recommended products are not available then please ensure that the commercial dry food you are feeding has a animal based protein content of 32-40%, a fat content of around 20% and a fibre content of <3%.
+If the aforementioned recommended products are not available then please ensure that the commercial dry food you are feeding has an animal based protein content of 32-40%, a fat content of around 20% and a fibre content of <3%.
 High digestibility is also desirable.